Your Grandpa Was Cooler Than You

 “He won the New York Golden Gloves.
 Twice.
 He met President Kennedy.
 Twice.
 Oh, and one time he solved a murder after getting into a fender bender with the murderer on the Beltway.”

 Mikey didn’t respond.
-Not even his silence responded.
-He was beaten.
+Not even his silence replied.
+He felt beat.

 “Really,” asked Cal?